 Type C Motorhome

 A type C motorhome can range from 20 to 33 feet long and is a pleasing compromise between type A and type B motorhomes.
 In these mid-sized RVs, you’re likely to find a comfortable living space with additional sleeping quarters in various styles of fold-out beds.
 You can expect a range of accommodating features and amenities such as a decent-sized kitchen, running water, and more.
 A type C motorhome is a more budget-conscious option for large groups or families.

 Popular Travel Trailer Class Types

 A teardrop camper trailer is a 1930’s style trailer in the shape of a teardrop.
 It’s compact, lightweight, and easily towed by most vehicles with a hitch.
 A teardrop trailer provides enough space for two people and a small amount of luggage, and most models come with a gallery for cooking at the rear.

 The hybrid trailer is a hybrid between a tent and a trailer (hence its name).
 The model is crafted with rigid sides and pull-out sleeping quarters that resemble tents.
 The hybrid trailer is lighter than most RV types and can be towed by common family vehicles.

 A Fifth-wheel trailer is designed with an in-box hitch that attaches the unit to a pickup or truck so that part of the trailer extends over the truck bed.
 This RV type is usually equipped with the amenities one can expect from a motorhome, while also providing plenty of sleeping space for a family or group.

+With the possibility of autonomous RVs on the horizon, there has never been a more exciting time to hit the road.
 Whether you choose a full-sized motorhome and all its amenities, or you find the perfect fit in a lightweight travel trailer, Southeast Financial can provide you with the help you need to finance your dream recreational vehicle.
 Contact us today for more information!